tenaciousdlg/teleport_terraform/control_plane/linux_proxypeers/README.md

-# Self Hosted Teleport Cluster running on Amazon Linux 2023
+# Self Hosted Teleport Cluster running on Amazon Linux 2023 with Proxy-Peering enabled

-# With Proxy-Peering enabled
+The purpose of this example is to show how a basic Proxy Peered Teleport cluster can be configured.

-This example links several Teleport guides together:
+To complete this workflow several Teleport guides are used:

 - [Self-Hosted Demo Cluster](https://goteleport.com/docs/admin-guides/deploy-a-cluster/linux-demo/)

 This document shows an example of setting up a Teleport Auth/Proxy/SSH services on a single Linux VM.

 - [Proxy Peering: Architecture](https://goteleport.com/docs/reference/architecture/proxy-peering/)

 - [Proxy Peering Migration](https://goteleport.com/docs/admin-guides/management/operations/proxy-peering/)

 This docuement provides the config changes needed for the primary Auth/Proxy service.

 - [Networking](https://goteleport.com/docs/reference/networking/#public-address)

 Covers this important caveat about naming for this type of cluster architecture

 > Only a single Proxy Service `public_addr` should be configured.
 Attempting to have multiple addresses can result in redirects to the first listed address that may not be available to the client.

-The goal of this example is to show how a basic Proxy Peered Teleport cluster can be configured.

 ## Pre-requisites
 - aws-cli